Davo0416/Hangman/README.md

 # [Play](https://Davo0416.github.io/Hangman/)

 # **Description**
 A Web-based version of the game Hangman made using VSCode and Krita.
-The games goal is to guess the hidden word by inputing letters or the word itself.
+The games goal is to guess the hidden word by inputing letters or the word itself.</br>
 ![image](https://github.com/user-attachments/assets/827c9e8b-2a8c-4949-bc66-f9388866e5df)

 # **How does it work**